Reinet Investments SCA / Key word(s): Half Year Results

 Pension Insurance Corporation Group Limited’s (‘Pension Corporation’) wholly-owned subsidiary, Pension Insurance Corporation plc (‘Pension Insurance Corporation’), is a leading provider in the UK pension risk transfer market.

-Reinet's shareholding in Pension Corporation decreased from 49.5 per cent at 31 March 2021 to 49.4 per cent at 30 September 2021 as a result of an increase in issued shares in respect of employee incentive plans in the period under review.
+Reinet’s shareholding in Pension Corporation increased from 49.4 per cent at 31 March 2022 to 49.5 per cent at 30 September 2022 as a result of a share purchase in the amount of £ 4.8 million in the period under review.

-Reinet's investment in Pension Corporation is carried at an estimated fair value of € 2 223 million at 30 September 2021 (31 March 2021: € 2 755 million).
-This value takes into account Pension Corporation's adjusted equity own funds value at 30 June 2021 of some £ 5.3 billion (31 December 2020: £ 5.9 billion), valuation multiples drawn from industry data and a discount of 10 per cent which takes into account the illiquid nature of Reinet's investment.
+Reinet’s investment in Pension Corporation is carried at an estimated fair value of € 2 251 million at 30 September 2022 (31 March 2022: € 2 796 million).
+This value takes into account Pension Corporation’s adjusted equity own funds value at 30 June 2022 of some £ 5.9 billion (31 December 2021: £ 5.9 billion), corresponding valuation multiples drawn from industry data for a selected UK insurance peer group as at 30 September 2022, and a discount of 10 per cent which takes into account the illiquid nature of Reinet’s investment.

-The decrease in Reinet's estimated fair value of Pension Corporation is due, almost in equal portion, to a) the decrease in Pension Corporation's adjusted equity own funds value (which results primarily from an increase in long-term risk free interest rates in the period); and b) a decrease in comparable company multiples derived from public information of listed peer-group companies in the UK insurance sector.
-A small additional impact is derived from the weakening of sterling against the euro in the period.
+The decrease in Reinet’s estimated fair value of Pension Corporation is mainly due to a decrease in comparable company multiples derived from public information of listed peer group companies in the UK insurance sector, together with the weakening of sterling against the euro in the period.